-The choice of knives on the market is huge, and covers a massive spread of design, size and quality.
-All of these matter – any knife is capable of cutting, but some designs are highly specialized and aren’t that effective as general purpose tools.
+The choice of knives on the market is huge and covers a massive spread of design, size, and quality.
+All of these matters – any knife is capable of cutting, but some designs are of high quality and specialized and aren’t that effective as general-purpose tools.

 A cheap knife is (usually) more likely than a more expensive one to fail when you need it most.
 And of course, it doesn’t matter how great a knife is if it’s so big and heavy that you end up not carrying it.

 Big knives have their place; there’s no doubt about that.
 If you want to process large game animals, or baton your way through heavy branches, you’re going to need a large, sturdy blade to get it done.
-For a hunting trip, or minimalist camping in the woods, a fixed blade is a great tool to have with you.
+For a hunting trip or minimalist camping in the woods, a fixed blade and stainless liner is a great tool to have with you.

 Their range has been constantly updated since then, and one of the most popular current models is the Paramilitary 2: a classic style military model fluid action folder.

 Size: Spyderco’s Paramilitary 2 fits in at the mid to large end of the EDC category.
 Opened, it’s about 8¼ inches long and 3.44 inches of that is the characteristic leaf-shaped Spyderco blade.

 In general appearance it’s very similar to the original Paramilitary or a scaled-down version of the Military, which makes sense – it was designed for fans of those knives.
 It’s been thoroughly revised though, and includes a lot of great new features.